AVykhrystyuk/make-it-app/README.md

-# Make-it : Amazingly simple task manager
+# Make-it: Amazingly simple task manager
 MakeIt app offers useful and user-friendly features to organize your tasks and optimize your productivity.

 ### Hosted on NodeJs and deployed on heroku